mxkopy/vae/README.md

 AudioIterator(;directory="data/audio/", sample_size=2^16, batches=1, shuffle=false, shuffle_dir=false) -> Array{T, 4}
 ```

 I do not recommend using VideoIterator, as video is weird.
-Video readers don't persist quite as nicely as directory readers.

 # Optimiser
 The final ingredient required for a training loop is an optimiser.
 The default